-However, as I write this article, our operations team are finalizing the promotion of five different employees as they move on to graduate either as journeymen, painters or members of management, finding placement in our franchise system locations.
+However, as I write this article, our operations team is finalizing the promotion of five different employees as they move on to graduate either as journeymen, painters or members of management, finding placement in our franchise system locations.
 This is truly a celebratory event.
-We bid farewell to these staff but carry no concerns as to their replacements, because this was always the plan.
+We bid farewell to these staff but carry no concerns as to their replacements because this was always the plan.

 Career development for employees is an exceptionally valuable asset to provide.
 It demonstrates that the leadership of the repair centre cares about the employees’ career and long-term well-being, which boosts employee morale, employee retention and a culture of continuous development.

 In the collision repair industry, however, we need to change the paradigm around how we lead versus manage our teams.
 The following are some of the key attributes that any collision repair centre leadership must consider when developing a system for employee career development.

 Top-down leadership support